 - You’ll have multiple periods to repay.
 Loan terms for signature loans can range from several months to several years.

 - Most direct lenders will report credit history to the credit reporting agencies like Experian, TransUnion, and Equifax.
-For example, if you have a loan from Possible Finance, as you repay the loan in installments, Possible will report your payments to all three credit bureaus.
+For example, if you have a loan from Possible Finance, as you repay the loan in installments, Possible will report your payments to two credit bureaus.
 And you don’t need good credit to qualify.

 - Funding can usually take several business days.
-Rarely will you be able to receive funds from a signature loan the same day you fill out your loan request, apply and get approved.
+Rarely will you be able to receive funds from a signature loan the same day you fill out your loan request, apply, and get approved.

 - If you fail to pay, your credit score and credit history may be impacted.
 The lender will report failed payments to the credit bureaus and it could impact your long-term financial health.

-- There can be additional fees and charges related to getting a signature loan such as an origination fee.
+- There can be additional fees and charges related to getting a signature loan, such as an origination fee.

 - Most signature loans have a minimum credit score or some type of credit check.
 It may happen with a certain term length or loan amount.